what does orp stand for

 Two-Point Calibration

-Oxidizing Solution Calibration: Put the probe in the oxidizing calibration solution (like 220 mV).
+Calibration of the Oxidizing Solution: Place the probe in the oxidizing calibration solution, such as 220 mV.
 Stir gently for even contact.
 Wait for the ORP measurement to stabilize.

 This may take a few minutes.